-- CIHA must include the Buy America Preference in all subawards, contracts, subcontracts, and purchase orders for the work performed, or products supplied under the Federal Financial Assistance.
-2 CFR § 184.4(b).
-Each subaward, contract, subcontract, and purchase order must also specifically require compliance with BABA (Pub.
-L. 117-58, §§ 70941-70941), 2 CFR Part 184, and 2 CFR §§ 200.322, and 200.327. - 2.
-Design and Engineering Projects.
-For any projects involving design and/or engineering phases, the contract with the design contractor shall state the responsibilities of the design - contractor regarding compliance with the requirements of BABA.
-These may include, but are a. not limited to, the following: - Incorporating the BABA requirements into the project design, researching and evaluating h. the availability of American-made materials, and evaluating the suitability of domestically produced alternatives if only foreign-sourced materials are available; - Estimating costs using American-made materials when available, highlighting any c. instances in which using American-made or produced materials will increase the overall project cost by more than 25 percent, and if so, creating a cost comparison between - a.
-American-made materials and foreign-sourced materials; and Identifying instances in which non-availability or unreasonable cost waivers may be needed and providing CIHA with the information required to draft such waivers.15 - Contracts.
-3.
+- 2. Design and Engineering Projects.
+For any projects involving design and/or engineering phases, the contract with the design contractor shall state the responsibilities of the design contractor regarding compliance with the requirements of BABA.
+These may include, but are not limited to, the following: - a.
+Incorporating the BABA requirements into the project design, researching and evaluating the availability of American-made materials, and evaluating the suitability of domestically produced alternatives if only foreign-sourced materials are available; - b.
+Estimating costs using American-made materials when available, highlighting any instances in which using American-made or produced materials will increase the overall project cost by more than 25 percent, and if so, creating a cost comparison between American-made materials and foreign-sourced materials; and - c.
+Identifying instances in which non-availability or unreasonable cost waivers may be needed and providing CIHA with the information required to draft such waivers.15